← All beaches & hotels

 Checking live advisories…

-Is Kailua Beach safe to swim today?
-In dry weather: yes — Kailua carries a moderate 2/5 bacteria risk and passes DOH testing most of the time.
-After rain: wait at least 72 hours.
-Kawainui Marsh — Hawaii's largest wetland — and Makawao Stream drain directly onto the south end, spiking bacteria after storms.
+Kailua Beach water quality today: This beach carries a moderate 2/5 historical bacteria risk and passes DOH testing most of the time during dry weather.
+After rain: DOH recommends waiting at least 72 hours.
+Kawainui Marsh — Hawaii's largest wetland — plus Kaelepulu Stream, Kawainui Canal, and Makawao Stream drain toward the south end, spiking bacteria after storms.
 If the water looks brown, stay out regardless of what any advisory says.
-Avoid the south end near the stream outlets until water clears and 72 hours have passed since rain stopped.
-Check live advisory status above.
+The south end near stream outlets tends to have higher bacteria levels after rain.
+Check live advisory status above and make your own judgment.

 If It Looks Brown, Don't Swim